A-DaRo/qia-challenge-2025/docs/caligo/phase_c_spec.md

 ### 3.1 The Noisy Storage Model Security Paradigm

 ROT security fundamentally differs from QKD.
 In QKD, Alice and Bob collaborate against an external eavesdropper Eve.
-In E-HOK, **Alice and Bob distrust each other**, and security derives from physical limitations on the adversary's quantum memory.
+In $\binom{2}{1}$-OT, **Alice and Bob distrust each other**, and security derives from physical limitations on the adversary's quantum memory.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐